 Can the TagVault Pet handle a washing machine cycle?

 Probably not.
 Washing machines combine sustained submersion, agitation, and 60°C+ water temperatures.
-The TagVault Pet's spec is IP67 at room temperature; high-temp washing can soften the silicone gasket and compromise the seal.
+The TagVault Pet's IP69 rating covers brief pressure jets, not a sustained hot soak; high-temp washing can soften the silicone gasket and compromise the seal.
 Remove the AirTag and TagVault Pet from any collar going in the wash.

 Does the TagVault Pet affect AirTag Bluetooth or Find My range?